"Very easy to use and intuitive"

 Hostgator Web Hosting

 HostGator is a very popular web host, purchased by EIG in 2012.
 I’ve been told they were a very good host before that.
 Unfortunately, they are no longer providing the best web hosting for churches.
-I observed them to be in the bottom 20% of web hosts when I ran HostingReviews.io.
+I observed them to be in the bottom 20% of web hosts when I ran HostingReviews.io (sold and subsequently destroyed, unfortunately).
 Your church will probably be better off avoiding this host.

 Pro: Relatively inexpensive for unlimited bandwidth and storage.
 Con: Our page goes down for a few minutes about once a month